-Now more than ever, it’s critical for kids to know how to wash their hands.
-But they’ll never do it if they don’t know why.
+One of the most important lessons we’ve learned over the last year is how important it is to wash your hands.
+But, as we all know, kids will never do it if they don’t know why.
 They need to know what germs are—microscopic bacteria and viruses that can make you sick—as well as how easily germs spread.
 But germ education doesn’t have to be a lecture or a health textbook.
-Instead, try these fun ways to teach kids about germs at home (under parental supervision, of course!):
+Instead, try these fun ways to teach kids about germs:

-This is a great experiment that families who are quarantining together can do to show kids how germs are spread.
-Give each family member a different color of glitter to coat their hands with and then have them shake hands.
-Kids will see the glitter transfer … and that it doesn’t come off without soap!
+This is a great lesson to show kids how germs are spread.
+Since we can’t do the demonstration itself right now (no handshaking, thank you very much), this video is a great option.
+In the clip, each student gets a different color of glitter to coat their hands with and then shake hands.
+They’ll see the glitter transfer … and that it doesn’t come off without soap!

 3. Read Aloud